felipebpl/ai-agents-crewAI/README.md

 ## The Solution

 This project introduces a **multi-agent system** designed to act as a learning companion, curating and delivering content that supports continuous, personalized education.
-Using **Langchain, FireCrwaler open source, openAI API**, we build a system that:
+Using **FireCrwal, openAI API, Wpp-Whatsapp**, we build a system that:

 1. **Query Content**: Dynamically retrieves articles, memos, and updates from diverse, high-quality sources like Hacker News and professional newsletters.